Cerebro92/linux-path-traversal/README.md

 Linux path traversal is tool to create unix like virtual file system and roam around in this structure.

   - Supports all basic unix commands
-  - Keeps directories in memory
+  - Keeps directories information in memory
   - Logs out result on console as well as in file